datalad-handbook/book/docs/basics/101-105-install.rst

 But that's not all.
 The seminar series is ongoing, and more recordings can get added to the original repository shared on GitHub.
-Because an installed dataset knows the dataset it was installed from, the locally installed dataset can be updated, and thus get the new recordings, should there be some.
+Because a cloned dataset knows the dataset it was cloned from, you local dataset clone can be updated from its origin, and thus get the new recordings, should there be some.
 But we will see examples of this later in this handbook.

-Now you can not only create datasets and work with them locally, you can also consume existing datasets by installing them.
+Now you can not only create datasets and work with them locally, you can also consume existing datasets by cloning them.
 Because that's cool, and because you will use this command frequently, make a note of it into your ``notes.txt``, and :command:`datalad save` the modification.